 Learning from Lives and Deaths

-Research has shown that on average, people with a learning disability die earlier than general public and do not receive the same quality of care as people without a learning disability.
+Research has shown that on average, people with a learning disability and Autistic people die earlier than general public and do not receive the same quality of care as people without a learning disability or an Autistic Diagnosis.

-This isn’t right, so LeDeR reviews deaths to see where we can find areas of learning opportunities to improve, and examples of excellent practice.
+This isn’t right, so LeDeR reviews the lives and deaths to see where we can find areas of learning opportunities to improve, and examples of excellent practice.
 This information is then used to improve services for people living with a learning disability.